neelsg/lithium/SPEC.md

 The following keywords are reserved:

-    and chan const default defer else export false for func if import in interface is li local nil or return struct true type xor yield
+    and chan const default defer else export false for fn if import in interface is li local nil or return struct true type xor yield